awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 1. To view the keys in your account that you create and manage, in the navigation pane choose **Customer managed keys**\.
 To view the keys in your account that AWS creates and manages for you, in the navigation pane, choose **AWS managed keys**\.
 For information about the different types of KMS keys, see [AWS KMS keys](concepts.md#kms_keys)\.
 **Tip**
 To view [AWS managed keys](concepts.md#aws-managed-cmk) that are missing an alias, use the **Customer managed keys** page\.
 The AWS KMS console also displays the custom key stores in the account and Region\.
 KMS keys that you create in custom key stores appear on the **Customer managed keys** page\.
-For information about custom key stores, see [Using a custom key store](custom-key-store-overview.md)\.
+For information about custom key stores, see [Custom key stores](custom-key-store-overview.md)\.

 ## Navigating to key details<a name="viewing-details-navigate"></a>